 As a bonus, the higher antioxidant content of grass-fed beef may help prevent oxidation of the bad cholesterol called LDL.

-Keep in mind, fat content even in grass-fed animals will vary by type of cow and other lifestyle factors.
-For example, meat harvested in the spring has more healthy omega 3 fats than when it is harvested in other seasons [R].
+Keep in mind, that fat content even in grass-fed animals will vary by type of cow and other lifestyle factors.
+For example, meat harvested in the spring has more healthy omega-3 fats than when it is harvested in other seasons [R].

 A healthy type of fat that is present in some types of meat is called CLA, or conjugated linoleic acid.